semanticdata/zola-guava/README.md

 ## License

-Source code in this repository is available under the [MIT](LICENSE) license.
-You are free to use this code however you like.
-That said, some acknowledgement would be well received.
+Source code in this repository is available under the [MIT License](LICENSE).